luky1971/g_dice/README.md

 If you are not using gcc, you will also need to set `CC` and `CXX` to your C compiler and C++ compiler commands respectively.

-After installing, run `svmanalys` to see its usage.
+After installing, run `svmanalys -h` to see its usage.
 Depending on your system and chosen installation directory, you may have to add svmanalys to your PATH.
 Google is your friend.